pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 **Rationale:** -- Separating exploratory experimentation from final evaluation improves reproducibility, reduces accidental configuration drift, and ensures that final results are generated using validated experimental settings.

+### 4) Standardize on Multiple-Choice Evaluation for NExT-QA (06/19)

+**Decision:** -- Adopted NExT-QA multiple-choice evaluation as the sole evaluation methodology for all VideoQA experiments.

+**Rationale:** -- NExT-QA is a multiple-choice benchmark dataset.
+Restricting evaluation to answer-choice prediction provides a consistent and objective accuracy metric while isolating the effects of video representation learning, reconstruction quality, and compression.
+This approach eliminates variability introduced by open-ended language generation and ensures direct comparison between baseline and autoencoder-based VideoQA workflows.